-Awarded Projects Awardee Amount Awarded Project Description Partner(s) Village of Margaretville \$83,288 Margaretville Gateway Improvements Installation of new trees, context sensitive lighting, welcome signs, and an interpretive kiosk to make key entry locations more attractive and walkable and provide interpretation of nearby resources Village of Fleischmanns \$83,100 Fleischmanns Sidewalk and Park Improvement Project Sidewalk construction and Village Park enhancement, including installation of sidewalk, replacement of deteriorated iron safety rail and the installation of period lights and rustic benches and railings along historic Wagner Avenue, to connect open space and cultural amenities in the Village • The MARK Group Town of Middletown NYS Route 28 Corridor Improvement Projects Aesthetic and functional improvements along the NYS Route 28 corridor including sidewalk repairs, the erection of "Welcome" signs, park benches, garbage receptacles, planter boxes and repairs to the facade of the historic town school house Town of Olive Ashokan Roadside Picnic Park Construction of an attractive resting place for travelers along Route 28, including a pavilion with two picnic tables, a clean water source, toilet facility and a kiosk to provide information about local history and culture, activities, and nearby attractions Town of Andes Project Calico - Phase 1 & 2 Establishment of a hamlet walking tour, guided by markers, leading to a foot-path and access bridge in the town park, culminating at the historic rail station.
-Development of a town logo, insignia, flags, banners and historic plaques based on the town's role in America's agricultural Anti-rent Wars Andes Society for History and Culture Catskill Center for Conservation and Development Town of Shandaken \$83,000 Design and inst kiosks, attractive information cent near the eastern The Faces of Shandaken Design and installation of solar-lighted informational kiosks, attractive roadside welcome signs, a small information center to be placed along Route 28 near the eastern entrance into town, and facade improvements to the Shandaken Town Hall Catskill Revitalization Corp./ dba Delaware & Ulster Railroad Delaware & Ulster Railroad Beautification Project Relocation of historic engine and caboose, installation of landscape plantings and materials, including benches, picnic tables, bike racks, and related amenities to implement a landscape plan for a key gateway location in the historic and increasingly walkable hamlet of Arkville
+Appendix 8 - Smart Growth Award Descriptions Awardee Amount Awarded Project Description Partner(s) Village of Margaretville \$83,288 Margaretville Gateway Improvements Installation of new trees, context sensitive lighting, welcome signs, and an interpretive kiosk to make key entry locations more attractive and walkable and provide interpretation of nearby resources Village of Fleischmanns \$83,100 Fleischmanns Sidewalk and Park Improvement Project Sidewalk construction and Village Park enhancement, including installation of sidewalk, replacement of deteriorated iron safety rail and the installation of period lights and rustic benches and railings along historic Wagner Avenue, to connect open space and cultural amenities in the Village • The MARK Group Town of Middletown \$83,333 NYS Route 28 Corridor Improvement Projects Aesthetic and functional improvements along the NYS Route 28 corridor including sidewalk repairs, the erection of "Welcome" signs, park benches, garbage receptacles, planter boxes and repairs to the facade of the historic town school house Town of Olive \$43,000 Ashokan Roadside Picnic Park Construction of an attractive resting place for travelers along Route 28, including a pavilion with two picnic tables, a clean water source, toilet facility and a kiosk to provide information about local history and culture, activities, and nearby attractions NYC DEP Ulster County Planning Dept. Catskill Mountain Railroad Co.
+Town of Andes \$82,390 Project Calico - Phase 1 & 2 Establishment of a hamlet walking tour, guided by markers, leading to a foot-path and access bridge in the town park, culminating at the historic rail station.
+Development of a town logo, insignia, flags, banners and historic plaques based on the town's role in America's agricultural Anti-rent Wars Andes Society for History and Culture Catskill Center for Conservation and Development Town of Shandaken \$83,000 The Faces of Shandaken Design and installation of solar-lighted informational kiosks, attractive roadside welcome signs, a small information center to be placed along Route 28 near the eastern entrance into town, and facade improvements to the Shandaken Town Hall Catskill Revitalization Corp./ dba Delaware & Ulster Railroad \$51,993 Delaware & Ulster Railroad Beautification Project Relocation of historic engine and caboose, installation of landscape plantings and materials, including benches, picnic tables, bike racks, and related amenities to implement a landscape plan for a key gateway location in the historic and increasingly walkable hamlet of Arkville